jsmillie7/quick-portfolio/instrument_mgr.md

 Next, init calls self.email_body(), which creates the body text that will be displayed in the email by iterating through each overdue item and listing its attributes and due dates.
 It returns a string called self.body that will be used for the body text in the next function.

-Finally, init calls self.emailer(), which constructs the email in Outlook and either sends it or opens the composition depending on your choice of the attribute 'Send'.
-It takes advantage of the windows-only module [win32com.client](https://pypi.org/project/pywin32/), and works effortlessly.
+Finally, init calls self.emailer(), which constructs the email in Outlook and either sends it or opens the composition depending on your choice of the attribute self.send.
+It takes advantage of the windows-only module [win32com.client](https://pypi.org/project/pywin32/), and generates an automated report that is sent to the specified email addresses.
 ```python
     def emailer(self):
         outlook = win32.Dispatch('outlook.application')